scipy-conference/scipy_proceedings/papers/mckinney/pandas_scipy.rst

 A number of other Python packages have appeared recently which provide some similar functionality to **pandas**.
-Among these, **la** ([Larry]_) is the most similar, as it implements a labeled ndarray object intending to closely mimic NumPy arrays. **tabular** ([Tab]_) is intended for manipulating 2D data and provides many spreadsheet-style operations.  [pydataframe]_ implements a like-named ``DataFrame`` class which seeks to closely emulate its R counterpart.
+Among these, **la** ([Larry]_) is the most similar, as it implements a labeled ``ndarray`` object intending to closely mimic NumPy arrays.
+This stands in contrast to our approach, which is driven by the practical considerations of time series and cross-sectional data found in finance, econometrics, and statistics.
+The references include a couple other packages of interest ([Tab]_, [pydataframe]_).

 While **pandas** provides some useful linear regression models, it is not intended to be comprehensive.
 We plan to work closely with the developers of **scikits.statsmodels** ([StaM]_) to generally improve the cohesiveness of statistical modeling tools in Python.
-It is very likely that **pandas** will become a "lite" dependency of **scikits.statsmodels** in the near future.
+It is likely that **pandas** will soon become a "lite" dependency of **scikits.statsmodels**; the eventual creation of a *superpackage* for statistical modeling including **pandas**, **scikits.statsmodels**, and some other libraries is also not out of the question.

 Conclusions
 -----------

-We believe that in the coming years there will be great opportunity to attract users in need of statistical data analysis to Python who might have previously chosen R, MATLAB, or another research environment.
+We believe that in the coming years there will be great opportunity to attract users in need of statistical data analysis tools to Python who might have previously chosen R, MATLAB, or another research environment.
 By designing robust, easy-to-use data structures that cohere with the rest of the scientific Python stack, we can make Python a compelling choice for data analysis applications.
+In our opinion, **pandas** represents a solid step in the right direction.

 References
 ----------